TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 ![Full compile time](FullCompileTime.png)

-The times are much longer than in previous VS2015.
+The compile times are longer than in previous VS2015.

 Next test is a database synchronize:

 ![Full Sync time](FullSyncTime.png)

-Synchronize operation is IO and CPU-intensive task.
-Local VM has a more powerful IO system, and a more powerful CPU, that explains the better result.
+Synchronize operation is an IO and CPU-intensive task.
+Local VM has a more powerful IO system, and a more powerful CPU, that explains a better result.
 SSD VM performed better compared to HDD in this test due to faster disks.
-And again ~ 30% performance decrease compared to VS2015.
+And again for all VMs there is ~30% performance decrease compared to VS2015.

 ## Daily task tests

-To test performance for more frequent developer tasks I chose 2 tasks - time to hit breakpoint and time to display 'Hello world' message from the job.
-In AX2012 both these tasks have near-zero execution time, you don't need to wait.
+To test performance for more frequent developer tasks I chose 2 tasks: time to hit breakpoint and time to display 'Hello world' message from the job.
+In AX2012 both these tasks have a near-zero execution time, so you don't need to wait.

 ### Time to hit breakpoint test

-Before the test I opened the D365FOmain screen, to warm the system cache.
+Before the test I opened the D365FO main screen, to warm up the system cache.

 To prepare for this test I switched off 'Load symbols for items in the solution'.
-Then I opened AOT, searched for **SalesTable** form and added it into the new project.
-Marked the form as a startup object.
-After that opened the code and added a new breakpoint to the **init()** method.
+Then I opened AOT, searched for a **SalesTable** form and added it into the new project and marked the form as a startup object.
+After that I opened the code and added a new breakpoint to the **init()** method.

-Time in this test - is the time between I pressed **Start** and the time when the breakpoint was hit.
+Time in this test is the time between I pressed **Start** and the time when the breakpoint was hit.

 ![Breakpoint image](HitTheBreakpoint.jpg)

-For HDD03 VM this test initially failed, I got a Timeout message.
+For HDD03 VM this test initially failed(I got a Timeout message).

 ![VSTimeout](VSTimeout.png)

-Two tests were performed to see how the cache changes this time.
+Two tests were performed to see how the cache would change this time.

 ![TimeToHitBreakpoint results](TimeToHitBreakpoint.png)